gallenc/opennms-tutorials-1/session3/README.md

 docker compose cp horizon:/usr/share/opennms/etc/events/CHUBB-TVBS-CAMERA-MIB.events.xml .
 docker compose cp horizon:/usr/share/opennms/etc/eventconf.xml .
 ```
-This will copy the files into the root of your project for you to work with.
+This will copy the files into the root of your docker compose project for you to work with.

 **_NOTE:_** Example copies of these raw files are also provided in the [session3/minimal-minion-activemq/example-configurations/events-generated-from-mib](../session3/minimal-minion-activemq/example-configurations/events-generated-from-mib) folder.